 - three Letters of Reference indicating their professional suitability to act on behalf of the Blue Shield;

 - signed support letters (in English, unless otherwise agreed) from the national representatives of the four founding organizations ICA, ICOM, ICOMOS and IFLA (or mutually agreed national equivalents, as detailed in the Membership Guidance in Section 3).
+These should come from the highest authority in the organisation, with the power to speak for the organisation.
 If this is not possible, you should discuss this with the BSI Secretariat.

 (More information on the Letters of Reference and Letters of Support is available in the Guidance pack)